 {% endarchiveDetail %}

-Scenario two: Judge the attributes of the article based on the keywords (Keywords) of the article.
+Scenario two: Determine the attributes of the article based on the article keywords (Keywords)

-auto CMS allows us to set keywords for articles (archive.Keywords) these keywords are usually stored in the form of a comma-separated string.
-We can utilizecontainTo determine whether the article belongs to a specific topic.
+Our AnQi CMS allows us to set keywords for articles (archive.Keywords), and these keywords are usually stored as a comma-separated string.
+We can utilizecontainTo determine whether an article belongs to a specific topic.

 {% archiveDetail articleKeywords with name="Keywords" %}